MaartjePfauder/Thesis_Digital_Humanities/README.md

 `data/validation/manual_validation_article_level_disagreements.csv`
 Article-level disagreement file for inspecting where the model and manual validation differed.
 This file may contain article text or classification input text, so it should be checked before being made public.

+`data/validation/manual_fewshot_examples.csv`
+Manually selected few-shot examples used in the prompt design for the LLM-assisted classification step.

+`data/validation/manual_validation_sample.csv`
+Manual validation sample used to compare human-coded scores with raw and calibrated model scores.

 ### Diagnostics

 `data/diagnostics/diagnostic_duplicate_article_id_rows.csv`